JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Software/ReadMe.md

 This software directory will contain all the code and software utilized.

+FinalIteration represents the final version of the code that was able to be tested and prove completely functional.

 Each folder will contain the following:

 1. What the software does